This lesson talks about food chains and food webs in our environment.

 In nature the food chains are not as direct as we’ve seen them in our discussion.
 The food chains are highly cross linked (connected) and highly complicated.
 In any habitat there may be many kinds of animals that feed on the same plants and there may be many predators that feed on the same kinds of prey.
 Therefore there will be several food chains in any habitat.
 These food chains are inter-linked and they form food networks in the habitat.

-A type of a food network with several inter-linked food chains in a habitat is called a food web.
+A food web is a type of a food network with several inter-linked food chains in a habitat.